 And I also write a monthly column for Money Laundering Bulletin, the UK’s pre-eminent AML publication.
 I know: I would say that, wouldn’t I?
 But it is – mainly because the editor is nearly as obsessed with money laundering as I am, and really knows his stuff.
 He is also remarkably indulgent, and when I suggested a regular feature about the adventures of a Money Laundering Reporting Officer, he agreed – probably for a quiet life, but agreement is agreement.
 Edward Jones, MLRO-about-town, was born.
 And now he has become the e-MLRO-about-town, as I am publishing his adventures in serialised form (three at a time – if it was good enough for Dickens, it’s good enough for me) as an e-book.
 It’s called “Suspicious Activity”, and you can download it from Amazon (either the whole thing, or a free sample).
 It’s in Kindle format, but if you have an iPad or an iPhone or a Mac or a Windows PC, you can download free software to Kindle-ify your device – clever, these technical chaps.

 In July 2013 I launched my series of historical crime novels and – would you believe it – they are about financial crime.
-“Fatal Forgery” (book one), “The Man in the Canary Waistcoat” (book two), “Worm in the Blossom” (book three) and “Portraits of Pretence” (book four) are available as print-on-demand paperbacks and for the Kindle, and as iBooks and Kobo books, and also as plain PDFs, while the first one has also been turned into an audiobook as well – again, links to the right → → →.
+“Fatal Forgery” (book one), “The Man in the Canary Waistcoat” (book two), “Worm in the Blossom” (book three), “Portraits of Pretence” (book four), “Faith, Hope and Trickery” (book five) and “Heir Apparent” (book six)are available as print-on-demand paperbacks and for the Kindle, while the first two have also been turned into audiobooks as well – again, links to the right → → →.

 For a decade, ending in January 2017 with savage pre-Brexit, post-Trump budget cuts, I wrote a weekly column for my local newspaper, the Cambridge News.
 As “Susan in the City”, I opined each Monday about the joys and trials of living and working in Cambridge.
 I have now gathered my eighty favourite columns (out of 510) into a bright yellow book – again, link to the right → → →.